 Format: find (t/KEYWORD)+

-returns all contacts whose tags contain word office
+find t/office returns all contacts whose tags contain word office

 Finds persons whose names, module-role pairs and tags contain any combination of the given keywords.